 IMPACTS OF CLIMATE CHANGE IN NIGERIA

-In Nigeria, climate change is obvious in the shrinkage of Lake Chad and advancing deserts in Sokoto, Kebbi, Bauchi, Jigawa, Borno, Katsina, Kebbi, Gombe, Yobe and Zamfara State.
+In Nigeria, climate change is obvious in the shrinkage of Lake Chad, one of the largest lakes in the world about a hundred years ago, and advancing deserts in Sokoto, Kebbi, Bauchi, Jigawa, Borno, Katsina, Kebbi, Gombe, Yobe and Zamfara State.
 With unpredictable rainfall, climate change has also stunted agricultural production and worsened food scarcity across the country.

-As the north dries up, leaving little water and grazing land for cattle, herdsmen lead their herds to the south, where they compete with farmers over land and water.
+As the north dries up, herdsmen lead their herds to the south, where they compete with farmers for water and land.
 This has fuelled herders-farmers clashes, causing deaths and property loss in almost every Nigerian state.

-President Muhammadu Buhari vowed, at a conference hosted by the UN Secretary-General during the 2019 UNGA, to plant 25million trees as proof of his commitment to fighting climate change.
+President Muhammadu Buhari vowed at a conference hosted by the UN Secretary-General during the 2019 United Nations General Assembly (UNGA) to plant 25 million as a mark of his commitment to fighting climate change.
 But like the many lullabies of Nigerian leaders at such events, the promise was never fulfilled.

 STATE OF EKITI FORESTS

-Satellite images from Google Earth revealed one of the forests Lateef operated in (Latt/Long: 7.78, 5.22 and 7.82, 5.20) had declined over time, while Ise Forest Reserve (7.38, 5.38), the second largest in the state, shows evidence of degradation within the same period.
+Satellite images from Google Earth revealed one of the forests Lateef operated in (Latt/Long: 7.78, 5.22 and 7.82, 5.20) had declined over time, while Ise Forest Reserve (7.38, 5.38), the second largest reserve in the state, has degraded.
 It is described as ‘partly committed’ in the state’s forestry act.

-Felix Akinluyi, the Executive Secretary of Ekiti State Forestry Commission, refused to comment when told about illegal logging activities in the state, aided by forest guards under his watch.
-In an earlier meeting, Akinluyi had told me the law prohibited the exploitation of fruit trees, including Star apple, Kola, Mango and Parkia trees.
-But Lateef fells Parkia, too.
+Felix Akinluyi, the Executive Secretary of Ekiti State Forestry Commission, refused to comment when questioned about illegal logging activities in the state, aided by forest guards under his watch.
+In an earlier meeting, Akinluyi had told me the law prohibits the exploitation of fruit trees, including star apple, kola, mango and parkia trees.
+But Lateef fells parkia trees too.
 “It’s a hardwood and we get planks from it,” he says.

 Sikiru Olowoyo, the CEO of Green Global Environmental Network, an NGO in Ado Ekiti, said illegal logging was widespread in the state.
-“Even, today, while passing through the Ijero Forest Reserve, I heard the chainsaw,” said Olowoyo, who believe forest guards could be helpless in the presence of battle-ready loggers.
-“So, they cooperate with them out of fear,” he said.
+“Even today, while passing through the Ijero Forest Reserve, I heard the chainsaw,” says Olowoyo.

 Attempts to gain access to one of the forest reserves in the state failed, as the handler of Ise Forest Reserve did not turn up for appointments.